A topic from the subject of Decomposition in Chemistry.

 1. Fill three test tubes with hydrogen peroxide.

-2. Add a few crystals of potassium iodide to one of the test tubes.
+2. Add a few crystals of potassium iodide to the first test tube.

 3. Add a few drops of starch solution to the second test tube.

-4. Leave the third test tube as a control.
+4. Leave the third test tube as a control (without any additions).

-5. Place the test tubes in a test tube rack and heat them gently over a Bunsen burner.
+5. Place the test tubes in a test tube rack.

 Observations: